Our 4 CAPs

 Ensuring that all voices are heard

-The Mental Health and Addictions CAP provides a consumer perspective to St. Michael's Hospital on matters related to the mental health continuum of care.
+The Mental Health CAP provides a consumer perspective to St. Michael's Hospital on matters related to the mental health continuum of care.
 With its community partners, the CAP advocates for change, including:

 - mental health reform